Coinemy/coapy/_sources/domain.txt

   .. note::

-     At this timne it is unclear whether the `BEBO span` is a necessary domain concept.
+     At this time it is unclear whether the `BEBO span` is a necessary domain concept.